Driving Brake Standard Open: Operations

 However, many of the new Mark 3 sets being received by Anglia were not originally accompanied by DVTs.
 For this reason a small number of DBSOs were retained until enough DVTs had been received.
 The last DBSOs were withdrawn from mainline service in December 2006.
 DBSO 9713 was preserved for further use on the Mid-Norfolk Railway, although this was later sold to Direct Rail Services and scrapped following component recovery.

 In February 2007, Network Rail took delivery of five DBSOs, nos.
 9701, 9702, 9703, 9708 and 9714.
 These have been converted to allow test-trains to run in push–pull mode, therefore eliminating the need to operate two locomotives (one at each end of the train).
 Three of these (9701, 9708 and 9714) were subsequently fitted with a 60 kVA diesel generator to provide power for onboard systems while in operation.

 Ex Anglia MK2 driving trailer 9712 was sold to Northern Ireland Railways for use on the ex Gatwick set to convert it to push–pull operation using 111 class locomotives.
 It is registered as 8918 on NIR.
 The vehicle was delivered to Belfast on 26 June 2009, almost 14 months late on its contracted delivery date.
 The ex-Gatwick coaches were stopped on 19 June (before it was delivered) and have now been withdrawn.

 In 2015, three were purchased by Direct Rail Services from British American Railway Services.
 These were overhauled and in July 2015 entered service on Northern Rail Cumbrian Coast Line services.

 In September 2017, DBSO 9711 was acquired by Crewe Diesel Preservation Group for preservation alongside Class 47/7 locomotive 47712 and moved to Crewe Heritage Centre.

 In 2022, Direct Rail Services offered their five DBSO vehicles for sale.
-Locomotive Services Limited acquired 9704 and 9707, Eastern Rail Services acquired 9709 and 9710 and 9705 was purchased by Europhoenix Limited.
+Locomotive Services Limited acquired 9704 and 9707, Eastern Rail Services acquired 9709, 9710 and 9705.

 On 18 October 2022, Locomotive Services Group revealed that 9707 had been repainted back into its 1980s ScotRail livery; it is expected that it will operate its first charter train in early 2023, as part of a six-coach set, with 47712 Lady Diana Spencer.